6r17/exorde-swarm-client/blades/monitor/README.md

 ## State

-Each log is a considered a shard is deep merged into a state.
+Each log is a considered a shard and is deep merged into a state.

 ```example
 state = { } # init empty